 Mike's highest tournament game is probably his 673-228 game at Atlantic City, NJ on 25-Jan-04.
 Mike played 5 bingos in that game.
 He used one blank, did not have a triple-triple, and played no phoneys, but he was incorrectly challenged twice.
 Notice the spread of 445 points!
 This game can be observed here.

 Another high game by Mike was played on the first night of the new season of the Lexington club on 2-Sep-99.
 Mike scored 668 with no phonies, including these five bingos: GOATEES (70 on opening play), INTIMAE (72), FLAVINES (167 points through the I in INTIMAE after opponent attempted a phony 149-point play in the same spot), AZURITES (86).
 He then hooked the L on the front of that word to score 44 for VIOLA.
 At the very end, Mike made a 4-point play with his R instead of finding the cute 14-point play by placing the R between A and DENT to make ARDENT.
 Mike's opponent had 400 less points.

 His 2nd highest (or technically highest) loss was in a game with Natalie Liebman on 24-Nov-03 at the Coral Gables (Miami, FL) Club.
 Natalie won 526-479.
 This game can be viewed here.
 At the time this was played, it became Mike's highest total game (1005), but that record was shattered only 6 days later at the Ft.
 Lauderdale, FL tournament in a tournament game against Wendell Haynes.
 Mike defeated Wendell 558-470, and so their total was 1028.
 This game can be viewed here.
 Mike has had higher totals since then.

 There are two other high losses Mike is sure of:

-Mike was on the winning side of the games in which the second-highest, eigth-highest, twelfth-highest, fourteenth-highest, and sixteenth-highest high losing scores in the Lexington Club were achieved; the first two of these were:
+Mike was on the winning side of the games in which the second-highest, eighth-highest, twelfth-highest, fourteenth-highest, and sixteenth-highest total scores in the Lexington Club were achieved; the first two of these were: